ImNotGood69/union_shop/README.md

 flutter test test/product_test.dart
 ```

-## Your Task
+### Assessment Criteria

-Your objective is to reimplement the features and functionality of the existing Union Shop website ([https://shop.upsu.net](https://shop.upsu.net)) using Flutter.
+In short, your objective is to reimplement the features and functionality of the existing Union Shop website ([https://shop.upsu.net](https://shop.upsu.net)) using Flutter.

-### Key Requirements

-1. Implement the core e-commerce features visible on the existing site
-2. Ensure responsive design that works on both mobile and desktop
-3. Maintain code quality and follow Flutter best practices
-4. Write appropriate widget tests for your components
-5. Focus on user experience and design implementation

-### Detailed Task Description and Marking Criteria

 For detailed task requirements and marking criteria, please refer to the coursework document:

 **[Coursework Document](https://portdotacdotuk-my.sharepoint.com/:w:/g/personal/mani_ghahremani_port_ac_uk/EbM1UcwOHMRLmcKeI0btHqYBeZ3ADWjyN0EXBWdHLhsO_g?e=FDEQLt)**

-This document contains:

-- Complete task specifications
-- Assessment criteria
-- Submission guidelines
-- Deadlines and important dates
+This document outlines the specification for your coursework, the breakdown of marks, submission guidelines, and deadlines.

 ## Project Structure